andrewbaxter/genemichaels/readme.md

-Self-similar derive-based command line argument parsing, in the same genre as Clap-derive.
+A simple and consistent derive-based command line argument parsing, in the same genre as Clap-derive.
 It currently supports

 - Command line parsing
 - Help

+Generally speaking this is intended to provide flexible, clear and consistent command line parsing, rather than poweruser-optimized minimal-length parsing.

 This attempts to support parsing arbitrarily complex command line arguments.
 Like with Serde, you can combine structs, vecs, enums in any way you want.
 Just because you can doesn't mean you should.